jmsteinmetz/audio-translation/readme.md

 Socket.Io is a good, simple way to create bi-directional comms from client to server.
 There are many other options, chose this one for the simplicity of the exercise.

 Next, created the index file (list/index.html).
-I just quickly created a react component to insert the content.
+If you wanted to do it in react, you could do this.
 ```
 <!DOCTYPE html>
 <html lang="en">